 Her unique healthcare path has taught Camille to not only advocate for her patients, but also for her nurses.
 Early on, work with drug-addicted patients inspired the RN to treat everyone with the same dignity, respect, and care, regardless of their mental or physical condition.
 That experience at the forefront of integrated health led to the thrill of presenting her master’s thesis, Comparative Models in Methadone Maintenance Clinics, in Oxford, England.

 From there, she spent the next 15 years as a nurse representative for nurses’ unions, including the New York State Nurses Association.
-Though a step back from patient care, the work took Camille out of her comfort zone, exposing her to layoffs, bankruptcies, consolidation, grievances, rallies, and other factors that affect nurses.
+Though a step back from patient care, the work took Camille out of her comfort zone.
+The experience exposed her to layoffs, bankruptcies, consolidation, grievances, rallies, and other factors that affect nurses.
 Ultimately, that challenging work enabled her “to effect change with nursing practice.”

 “Like Nothing I’ve Ever Seen”